Understanding Systemic Lupus Erythematosus (Lupus)

-Lupus nephritis (kidney disease).
+Kidney disease (Lupus nephritis).
 Over time, this can lead to kidney failure.
 Kidney failure is treated with dialysis or kidney transplant.
 Kidney disease can cause certain symptoms.
 Call your healthcare provider if you have swelling in your hands, feet, or around your eyes.
 Also tell your healthcare provider if you have changes in urination.
-These include needing to go more often, pain when you urinate, or dark urine.
+These include needing to go more often, pain when you urinate, excessive bubbles in the urine, or dark urine.

 Clogged arteries (atherosclerosis).
 This raises a person’s risk for heart attack, heart failure, and stroke.
 To help lower your risk for these problems, you can make certain lifestyle changes.
 Stop smoking, and get your blood pressure, diabetes, and cholesterol under control.
 Stay active and healthy.